Alba Iulia: Landmarks

 The main historical area of Alba Iulia is the Upper Town region, developed by Charles VI, Holy Roman Emperor, in honour of whom the Habsburgs renamed the city Karlsburg.
 The fortress, with seven bastions in a stellar shape, was constructed between 1716 and 1735 by two Swiss fortification architects.
 The first was Giovanni Morandi Visconti, who built two old Italian-style bastions.
-The second was Nicolaus Doxat de Demoret—nicknamed "Austrian Vauban".
+The second was Nicolas Doxat de Demoret—nicknamed "Austrian Vauban".
 After 1720, the two architects radically transformed the medieval fortress shaped by the former Roman castrum into a seven-bastion baroque fortress, developing Menno van Coehorn's new Dutch system, of which the fortress of Alba Iulia is the best preserved example.

 Inside the fortress are The Union Hall with the National Honour Gallery, The National History Museum of Unification, the Princely Palace (Voivodal Palace), the Orthodox cathedral, the Roman Catholic cathedral, the Batthyaneum Library, the Roman Catholic bishop's palace, the Apor Palace, and the University of Alba Iulia.
 Built in the 10th and 11th centuries, the Roman Catholic cathedral is the most representative building in the medieval Romanic style in Transylvania, and is considered to be an important monument of early Transylvanian medieval architecture.
 The tombs of John Hunyadi and Isabella Jagiełło—Queen of Hungary are located there.

 The Batthyaneum Library is held in a former church built in Baroque style.
 In 1780, Ignác Batthyány, bishop of Transylvania, adapted the inside of the building for use as a library.
 It is famous for its series of manuscripts, incunabula and rare books—such as half of the 9th century Codex Aureus of Lorsch, the 15th century Codex Burgundus and the 13th century Biblia Sacra (13th century).
 The first astronomical observatory in Transylvania was founded here in 1792.
 The Apor Palace, situated on the same street as the Bathyaneum Library, belonged to Prince Apor and was built in the second half of the 17th century.
 At the beginning of the 18th century, it was the residence of the Austrian army leader Prince Steinville.
 The palace was renovated in 2007 under the supervision of the Romanian Ministry of Culture.